No, you will be asked to state your preferred option only after the program commences.

 Students continue to pay HKUST tuition fees for the credits they take at exchange schools.
 Other expenses incurred during the exchange, such as flights, accommodation, and living expenses, are borne by students.

 A satisfactory GMAT score is generally required for admission to our MBA programs.
-As applicants come from different educational institutions and have different academic backgrounds and levels of work experience, the GMAT score helps us to assess their academic suitability for an international MBA program in a standardized way.
+This score helps us assess applicants' academic suitability for an international MBA program in a standardized manner, considering their diverse educational backgrounds and work experiences.
 Extensive research also shows that the GMAT score consistently predicts how well an applicant will handle MBA studies.

 If you have already completed your GRE exam and have a valid score from the past 5 years, you are welcome to submit the report.